The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Materials and methods

 \subsection{Materials}

-We compared our new approach with state-of-the-art weighted NMF approaches: CIM-NMF, Huber-NMF \cite{Du2012RobustNM}, L1-NMF and L21-NMF \cite{Lam2008NonnegativeMF}, using the \href{https://www.kaggle.com/datasets/kasikrit/att-database-of-faces}{ORL} (Olivetti Research Laboratory) and the \href{https://datarepo.eng.ucsd.edu/visiondata/iskwak/public_html/ExtYaleDatabase/ExtYaleB.html}{CroppedYaleb} datasets, which contain face images from 40 and 28 subjects, respectively, with variations in lighting and facial expressions.
+We compared our new approach with state-of-the-art weighted NMF approaches: CIM-NMF and Huber-NMF \cite{Du2012RobustNM}, using the \href{https://www.kaggle.com/datasets/kasikrit/att-database-of-faces}{ORL} (Olivetti Research Laboratory) and the \href{https://datarepo.eng.ucsd.edu/visiondata/iskwak/public_html/ExtYaleDatabase/ExtYaleB.html}{CroppedYaleb} datasets, which contain face images from 40 and 28 subjects, respectively, with variations in lighting and facial expressions.
 "Block" corruption (a randomly placed white rectangle) and "salt" corruption (randomly distributed white pixels ) were applied to the images (Figure \ref{fig:ORL-image_1}).